Allison Road, North London

-Secondly, given the need for a bespoke size of rooflight to maximize the amount of daylight entering the extension, Brown sought the precision engineering offered by Glazing Vision’s factory in Norfolk.
-The resulting Flushglaze rooflight was made in 3 sections, providing a span of 1600mm and a width of 4300mm, with a silicone seal at the join.
+Secondly, given the need for a bespoke size of skylight to maximize the amount of daylight entering the extension, Brown sought the precision engineering offered by Glazing Vision’s factory in Norfolk.
+The resulting Flushglaze skylight was made in 3 sections, providing a span of 1600mm and a width of 4300mm, with a silicone seal at the join.

 Preventing heat loss on a flat roof

 Additionally, the architect was satisfied that Glazing Vision’s Flushglaze fixed skylight provided excellent thermal performance, with its combination of low emissivity glass, argon-filled cavities and warm edge spacer bars.
 The risk of condensation forming on the internal frame, which is caused by “cold bridging”, is also kept to an absolute minimum.
 The framework is sealed by a gasket, which means there is no need for a thermal break, thus keeping the profile as reduced as possible.